-- 1. Georgia Southwestern State University is covered by the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, which is designed to protect students' rights in regard to education records maintained by the institution.
-Under the Act, students have the following rights: - 1. the right to inspect and review education records maintained by the institution that pertain to you; - 2. the right to challenge the content of records (except grades which can only be challenged through the Grade Appeal Process) on the grounds that they are inaccurate, misleading or a violation of your privacy or other rights; and - 3. the right to control disclosures from your education records with certain exceptions. - 2.
+Georgia Southwestern State University is covered by the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, which is designed to protect students' rights in regard to education records maintained by the institution.
+Under the Act, students have the following rights:

+- The right to inspect and review education records maintained by the institution that pertain to you; - The right to challenge the content of records (except grades which can only be challenged through the Grade Appeal Process) on the grounds that they are inaccurate, misleading or violation of your privacy or other rights; and - The right to control disclosures from your education records with certain exceptions.

 Any student who is or has been in attendance at Georgia Southwestern State University has the right to inspect and review his or her educational records within a reasonable period of time (not to exceed 45 days) after making a written request.
 However, the student shall not have access to: